The IRS imposes a federal tax on large gifts, including gift contributions to a 529 plan.

 When you make a transfer that meets the IRS definition of a gift, you may be required to file a gift tax return or pay gift taxes.

-Parents and grandparents may read about the gift tax and worry that they’ll face a penalty for contributing to a loved one’s 529 college savings plan.
+Parents and grandparents may read about the gift tax and worry that they’ll be penalized for contributing to a loved one’s 529 education savings plan.

-After all, a contribution to a 529 plan is considered a gift from the donor to the beneficiary, even if the donor is also the account owner.
+After all, a contribution to a 529 plan account is considered a gift from the donor to the beneficiary, even if the donor is also the account owner.
 So, if you open a 529 account for your child and contribute money, you’re gifting that money to your child.
-But due to an annual exclusion and a lifetime exemption, you probably won’t pay gift taxes at all.
+But you probably won’t pay gift taxes at all due to an annual exclusion and a lifetime exemption.

 Giving someone a gift doesn’t automatically require you to file a gift tax return or pay gift taxes.

-Some examples of situations that could trigger someone having to file a gift tax return include:
+Some examples of situations that could trigger a single individual having to file a gift tax return include:

-According to the IRS, there are a handful of situations where you may give a gift of more than $18,000 without having to file the gift tax return.
+According to the IRS, there are a handful of situations in which you may give a gift of more than $19,000 without filing a gift tax return.

 Those situations include: